National Network of Lawyers Against Spiritual Sales: Public statements

 On December 24, 2013, the association along with victims of the UC publicly protested singer-actress Junko Sakurada's comeback to the show business since her last retirement in 1992.
 Sakurada is a member of the UC and is accused of selling expensive religious items.
 The association believed that her comeback would spread the UC's influence and create more victims.

 On September 17, 2021, the association published an open letter for the former prime minister Shinzo Abe, dissuading him from sending any congratulatory or advocating messages to the UC or its front organizations.
 The association feared that any message from Abe would endorse their anti-social activities in Japan.
 The letter was published after Abe had given an online speech on "Think Tank 2022 Rally of Hope" held by the Universal Peace Federation (UPF), which is also founded by Sun Myung Moon and Hak Ja Han in 2005.
-The video was cited as what motivated the suspected gunman, Tetsuya Yamagami who claimed to be a victim of the UC, to assassinate Abe on July 8, 2022, in Nara City, Japan.
+The video was cited as what motivated the suspected gunman, Tetsuya Yamagami whose mother is a member of the Japanese UC and who claimed to be a victim of the UC, to assassinate Abe on July 8, 2022, in Nara City, Japan.